 Garam masala is the primary spice, which tastes incredible when you meld it with coconut milk.

 Smother the eggplant with it and have at it!

-It’s a very easy meat-free dish you can make any night of the week.
+It’s a very simple and healthy comfort food dish you can make any night of the week.

 I’m a big fan of Thai red curries.
 So you can imagine how excited I get about this dish!